The Benefits of Working in Diverse Teams

 Stronger Company Reputation and Employee Engagement

-Through effectively assuring employees work in diverse teams it may be found that company reputation and employee engagement will increase.
+Through effectively assuring employees work in an inclusive team it may be found that company reputation and employee engagement will increase.
 Deloitte had found that a key driver of employee engagement was actually diversity.
 The research demonstrated that when employees found that the organisation works to ensure diversity a positive influence on employees’ level of work engagement would be found.

 Moreover, through encouraging strong employee engagement through diversity the company’s reputation built through employee advocacy and external views would be positively influenced.
 This is due to allowing diversity in an organisation is aligned to the values of many in the business environment today.
 Likewise, ensuring that management encourages working in diverse teams may effectively positively influence both employee engagement and company reputation.